Stormont must raise £113m of revenue in its next budget, says Government

 – £34 million to tackle spiralling hospital waiting lists.

-– Flexibility to allow deferment of repayment of a multimillion-pound overspend of Treasury funding during the powersharing impasse.
+– The conditional write-off of a multimillion-pound overspend of Treasury funding during the powersharing impasse.

-– Funds to help meet public sector pay demands in the current financial year.
+– £584 million to help meet public sector pay demands in the current financial year.

-– Boost the Executive’s spending powers to transform public services by repurposing in excess of £700 million of existing and new UK Government funds.
+– Boosting the Executive’s spending powers to transform public services by repurposing in excess of £700 million of existing and new UK Government funds.

 – Increase the Executive’s annual capital borrowing limit by 10% in 2024/25, a limit which will then increase annually in line with inflation.